 Every microphone, preamp, and recorder adds a tiny bit of noise, and low-quality gear makes it worse.
 This is referred to as the noise floor.
 Often this appears as constant noise and competes with the other sounds in recordings.

 Plug-ins are really easy to use.
 For these audio enhancements, you just have to get the sound profile and play a part of the track where there is only that noise.
-Then, when noise reduction is applied, the highlighted sound is reduced.
+Then, when noise reduction plugins are applied, the highlighted sound is reduced.

 With all de-noising, it’s important to be careful.
 Removing too much can strip the life from recordings and add subtle robotic glitches.
 A few popular noise removal plug-ins: